What Is Sofia Coppola's Net Worth?

 Filmmaking

-Coppola's feature film directing debut came in 1999 with the critically acclaimed "The Virgin Suicides".
-She was drawn to the story after reading the book by Jeffrey Eugenides, and was hesitant to direct the film but felt so connected to the material she felt the need to create it.
-Her father refused to help her secure the rights to the novel, therefore she adapted it herself.
+Coppola's feature film directing debut came in 1999 with the critically acclaimed "The Virgin Suicides."
+She was drawn to the story after reading the book by Jeffrey Eugenides and was hesitant to direct the film but felt so connected to the material that she felt the need to create it.
+Her father refused to help her secure the rights to the novel, so she adapted it herself.
 The film immediately put her on the map as a filmmaker and marked the point at which the public stopped attributing Coppola's father as the reason for her place in the spotlight.

-Her second film was 2003's "Lost in Translation" starring Bill Murray and Scarlett Johansson, for which she won the Oscar for original screenplay and three Golden Globes.
+Her second film was 2003's "Lost in Translation," starring Bill Murray and Scarlett Johansson, for which she won the Oscar for original screenplay as well as three Golden Globes.
 Her desire to shoot at the Park Hyatt Hotel in Tokyo is what inspired her to bring the film to life.
 She had a low budget and a quick time frame of 27 days.
-The film was challenging to make; they worked with a small crew working without permits and scenes were filmed impromptu in the streets, and they were only permitted to film in the hotel corridors between 2 a.m. and 3 a.m, so as not to disturb guests.
+The film was challenging to make; they worked with a small crew working without permits, scenes were filmed impromptu in the streets, and they were only permitted to film in the hotel corridors between 2 a.m. and 3 a.m. so as not to disturb guests.
 The iconic scene from the movie of the umbrella-carrying crowds at Shibuya Crossing was not staged or planned whatsoever–it was snagged during a random outing for coffee.
 Coppola had Bill Muray in mind as she wrote the screenplay, but it took her several tries to get him to sign on for the role.

 Her third film found her working once again with Kirsten Dunst in the biopic "Marie Antoinette" in 2006.
 Although critics were divided, the film did well at the box office and received a standing ovation at the 2006 Cannes Film Festival.
-Her next films were 2010's "Somewhere", which won the prestigious Golden Lion at the Venice Film Festival and 2013's "The Bling Ring."
-Coppola collaborated again with Bill Murray on "A Very Murray Christmas," an homage to classic Christmas-themed variety shows and was released on Netflix in December 2015.
-In 2017, Coppola once again worked with Kirsten Dunst on a remake of the Southern Gothic film "The Beguiled."
+Her next films were 2010's "Somewhere," which won the prestigious Golden Lion at the Venice Film Festival, and 2013's "The Bling Ring."
+Coppola collaborated again with Bill Murray on "A Very Murray Christmas," an homage to classic Christmas-themed variety shows, which was released on Netflix in December 2015.
+In 2017, Sofia once again worked with Kirsten Dunst on a remake of the Southern Gothic film "The Beguiled."
 Coppola became the first American woman to win the Best Director award at the Cannes Film Festival for her work.
 In October 2020, she released the comedy-drama "On the Rocks" starring Rashida Jones and frequent collaborator Bill Murray.

 Other Ventures

-Coppola did some modeling in the early nineties for teen-oriented magazines such as Seventeen and YM.
-Coppola and her best friend Zoe Cassavetes helmed the short-lived TV series "Hi Octane" on Comedy Central in the mid-nineties, but the show was canceled after just four episodes.
-In December 2008, Coppola released her first commercial, for Christian Dior fragrance, which premiered during an episode of "Gossip Girl."
-In 2014, Coppola launched a series of Christmas ads for Gap.
+Coppola did some modeling in the early nineties for teen-oriented magazines such as "Seventeen" and "YM."
+Sofia and her best friend Zoe Cassavetes helmed the short-lived TV series "Hi Octane" on Comedy Central in the mid-nineties, but the show was canceled after just four episodes.
+In December 2008, Coppola released her first commercial for Christian Dior fragrance, which premiered during an episode of "Gossip Girl."
+In 2014, she launched a series of Christmas ads for Gap.
 In 2017, Coppola directed her first stage production, "La Traviata."
 The production was filmed for broadcast in Germany and France.

 Personal Life